dilyanpalauzov/voltronic-inverter-openhab/README.md

 In fact no openHAB thing can be created for these.
 * All battery equalization stuff
 * Detecting which commands the inverter supports and in turn convert some channels from read-only to read-write.
-Currently the only changes via channels are made by the PD/PE, PCP00, PCP01, POP00, POP01, PSPB0, PSPB1, PRG00 and PRG01 commands, as only these are supported by the inverter of the author of this binding.
+Currently the only changes via channels are made by the PD/PE, PBT00, PBT01, PBT02, PCP00, PCP01, POP00, POP01, PRG00, PRG01, PSPB0 and PSPB1 commands, as only these are supported by the inverter, owned by the author of this binding.
 However, as can be seen at the end of the current file, there is an action to send arbitrary commands to the inverter.
 * Discovery of devices